aznxluvlyguy4u/wiki2/Register SSH key.md

 99.80.168.39
 ```

-If IP address not provided in the wiki, go to AWS EC2 overview, to see the corresponding elastic ip associated to the instance:
+If IP address are not working, go to AWS EC2 overview, to see the actual corresponding elastic ip associated to the instance:

 https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Instances:sort=instanceId